coopernurse/node-pool/README.md

 - `priorityRange`: int between 1 and x - if set, borrowers can specify their relative priority in the queue if no resources are available. see example.  (default 1)
 - `autostart`: boolean, should the pool start creating resources etc once the constructor is called, (default true)
-- `log` : true/false or function - If a log is a function, it will be called with two parameters:
-	- log string
-	- log level ('verbose', 'info', 'warn', 'error')

-	Else if log is true, verbose log info will be sent to console.log().
-	Else internal log messages be ignored (this is the default)

 ### pool.acquire